jamez2128/ppassdb/README.md

 - Designed to work on most Operating Systems including Android and Windows.
 - It encrypts text files and encrypts them indivdually or with a key pair .
 - It mainly puts the encrypted text to clipboard after decryption.
-- If the script doesn't support the clipboard, there is an option to use the web browser instead.

 # `dpassmenu`
 - A simple dmenu script that decrypts files to clipboard with